ArhanChaudhary/qter/media/paper/paper.typ

     => & D^(-1) (D A B C) D = A B C D \
 $

 forms an equivalence class based on all the rotations of sequences that are all solutions to the Cycle Combination Solver.
 The key is to search a single representative sequence in this equivalence class to avoid duplicate work.

-We choose the representative as the lexicographically minimal sequence because this restriction is easy to embed in IDA\* search through a simple modification to the recursive algorithm @sequence-symmetry-impl.
+Similarly to symmetry conjugation, we choose the representative as the lexicographically minimal sequence on a move-by-move basis (with a move class ordering relation defined).
+Unlike symmetry conjugation, we don't manually apply all sequence rotations to find the representative; rather, we embed sequence symmetry as a modification to the recursive IDA\* algorithm such that it only ever searches the representative sequence.
+We do this by observing that if a _representative sequence_ starts with move $A$, then every other move cannot be lexicographically lesser than it.
+If this observation were to be false, we could keep on rotating the sequence until the offending move is at the beginning of the sequence, and since that move is lexicographically lesser than $A$ that sequence rotation would be the true representative.
+This contradicts the initial _representative sequence_ assumption.
+We permit moves that are lexicographically equal to $A$ (i.e. in the same move class) but change the next recursive step to repeat the logic on the move _after_ $A$.
+The overall effect is that the IDA\* algorithm only visits move sequences such no later subsequence is lexicographically lesser than the beginning of the move sequence.
+This suffices for the complete sequence symmetry optimization.

+The modification described is not yet foolproof.
+The sequence $A B A B C A B$ would technically be valid as there is no later subsequence lesser than the beginning, but the actual lexicographically minimal representative is the $A B A B A B C$ sequence rotation.
+The "later subsequence" of the true representative wraps around from the end to the beginning.
+So, extra care must be taken at the last depth to manually account for the wrapping behavior.
+We only apply this to the last depth, so sequences like $A B A B C A B C$ are still searched by the next depth limit of IDA\*.

-We can extend our prior definition of canoncial sequences to include sequence symmetry as a third condition.
-How does sequence symmetry affect the number of canonical sequnces at depth $N$?
-Because a sequence of length $N$ has $N$ rotations, sequence symmetry logically divides total number of nodes visited by $N$, but only in the best case.
-The canonical sequence $R$ $U$ $R$ $U$ $R$ $U$ only has $2$ members in its rotational equivalence class, not $6$, so the average value to divide by is actually a bit less than $N$.
-It follows that the average number of canonical sequences at depth $N$ (and the asymptotic time complexity) is bound by $Omega(13.348^n/n)$ and $O(13.348^n)$.
-Less-than-formal testing has shown this number to typically be right in the middle of these two bounds.
+We can extend our prior definition of canonical sequences to include sequence symmetry as a third condition.
+How does sequence symmetry affect the number of canonical sequences at depth $N$?
+Because a sequence of length $N$ has $N$ sequence rotations, sequence symmetry logically divides the total number of nodes visited by $N$, but only in the best case.
+The canonical sequence $R$ $U$ $R$ $U$ $R$ $U$ only has $2$ members in its sequence rotational equivalence class, not $6$, so the average value to divide by is actually a bit less than $N$.
+It follows that the average number of canonical sequences at depth $N$ (and the IDA\* asymptotic time complexity) is bound by $Omega(13.348^n/n)$ and $O(13.348^n)$.
+Testing has shown this number to typically be right in the middle of these two bounds.

-Furthermore, we take advantage of the fact that the shortest sequence can never start and end with moves in the same move class.
-Otherwise, the end could be rotated to the start and combined together, contradicting the shortest sequence assumption.
+Furthermore, we take advantage of the fact that the optimal solution sequence _almost_ never starts and ends with commutative moves.
+We claim that the IDA\* algorithm _almost_ never needs to test $A B$ $...$ $C$ such that $A$ and $C$ commute for a solution.
+The proof is as follows.

+We first observe that if $A B$ $...$ $C$ is a solution, then $C A B$ $...$ is also a solution by a sequence rotation.
+This tells us that $A$ and $C$ cannot be in the same move class or else they could be combined to produce the shorter solution $D B$ $...$.
+Such a shorter solution would have been found at the previous depth limit, implying that $A B$ $...$ $C$ never would have been explored because IDA\* guarantees optimality.
+This also tells us that $A$ also cannot be in a greater move class than $C$ because $C A B$ $...$ would be a lexicographically lesser than $A B$ $...$ $C$, contradicting our earlier proof that IDA\* only searches the lexicographically minimal sequence rotation (the representative).
+Therefore, $A$ must be in a lesser move class than $C$.

+If $C A B$ $...$ is a solution, then $A C B$ $...$ is also a solution because $A$ and $C$ commute.
+By the transitive property, if $A B$ $...$ is a solution, then so is $A C B$ $...$.
+Both of these sequences are independently searched and tested as a solution because there is no direct "commutative move ordering" or sequence symmetry relation between then.
+This is redundant work; we choose to discard the $A B$ $...$ $C$ case.
+This completes our proof.

+We alluded to an edge case when we said "_almost_ never."
+If $B$ doesn't exist, or if every move from $B ...$ commutes with $A$ and $C$, then this optimization will skip canonical sequences where every move commutes with each other; for example $F$ $B$ on the Rubik's Cube.
+The number of skipped sequences is so insignificant that we manually search for these sequences before running IDA\*.

-Because this optimization only applies to the last depth in IDA\*, it does not affect the time complexity and only prevents running the test to determine if a node is a solution.
-It turns out to be surprisingly effective at reducing the average time per node because most of the time is spent at the last layer.
+This optimization only applies to the last depth in IDA\*, so only prevents running the test to check if a node is a solution and does not affect the time complexity.
+It turns out to be surprisingly effective at reducing the average time per node because most of the time is spent at the last depth.

-// Lemma:
-// If some optimal solution X Y ...
-Z s.t.
-X and Z are commutative can be searched, never actually search it

-// Proof:
-// => Z X Y ... is a solution by a sequence rotation
-//     => X and Z cannot be in the same move class, else they could be combined together to produce the more optimal solution W Y ... .
-X cannot be in a greater move class than Z because Z X Y ... would be a lexicographically lesser solution.
-Our initial conditions imposed that X Y ...
-Z can be searched therefore X must be in a lesser move class than Z
-//     => this solution isn't searched because X is in a lesser move class then Z, and X Y ...
-Z is a lexicographically lesser sequence rotation
-// => X Z Y ... is a solution by canonical sequences
-//     => this solution is searched because there because X Y ...
-Z cannot be shown to be necessarily lesser lexicographically; they both start with X and there is no established relation between Y and Z
-// => Both must search the same equivalent node, duplicating work.
-Thus we can choose to discard the X Y ...
-Z case

 ==== Pathmax

 We use a simple optimization described by Mérõ @pathmax called _pathmax_ to prune nodes with large child pruning values.
 When a child node has a large pruning value, we can set the current node cost to that value minus one and re-prune to avoid expanding the remaining child nodes.
 This larger value is still admissible because it is one less than a known lower bound, and the current node is one move away from all of its child nodes.
 This is only effective when the heuristics are _inconsistent_, or, in this case, when the pruning table entries are the minimum of two or more other values.
-With exact pruning tables only, this optimization will never run because the entries are exact heuristics.
+With exact pruning tables only, this optimization will never run because the entries are perfect heuristics that cannot exhibit this type of discrepency.

 #figure(
     diagram(